-Throughout Canada, investment activity during the COVID-19 pandemic has been limited and continues to be lower than historic levels.
-Any estimates are therefore subject to significant uncertainty and may materially and adversely vary from actual outcomes.
+Investment activity in Canada has picked up in the first half of 2021 commensurately with an improving COVID-19 outlook, benefiting from a pent-up supply of listings and capital backlogs from the prior year.
+However, estimates remain subject to significant uncertainty as a result of the pandemic and may materially and adversely vary from actual outcomes.
 In particular, there is increased estimation uncertainty in determining the fair value of the REIT's investment properties and the recoverability of amounts receivable.
 Estimates and assumptions used in the condensed consolidated interim financial statements are based on information available to the REIT as at the end of the reporting period.
-The fair value of the REIT's investment properties as at June 30, 2021 is based upon the best available market data, including capitalization rates; however, given the continued uncertainty around the duration of the pandemic and the potential negative impact it may have on certain sectors of the real estate industry and its tenants, it is not possible to predict how the fair value of the REIT's investment properties may be impacted.
+The fair value of the REIT's investment properties as at September 30, 2021 is based upon the best available market data, including capitalization rates; however, given the continued uncertainty around the duration of the pandemic and the potential negative impact it may have on certain sectors of the real estate industry and its tenants, it is not possible to predict how the fair value of the REIT's investment properties may be impacted.